dominodatalab/domino-code-assist-docs/docs/index.md

 # 📈 Accelerate new Python/R analysts

-Low Code Assistant™ (LCA) accelerates common data analysis tasks by autogenerating Python or R code with point & click GUIs.
+Low Code Assistant (LCA) accelerates common data analysis tasks by autogenerating Python or R code with point & click GUIs.

 For example, LCA can autogenerate Python or R code for these tasks: